moorepants/dissertation/systemidentification.rst

 funding to make something happen.
 My goal had basically formalized into creating a instrumented bicycle to be controlled by person that was capable of measuring all of the kinematics and kinetics involved seen in regulated control tasks.
-It took some time into the project to really understand what we may be able to accomplish with that but it finally materialized into validating Ron's theoretic control model which is discussed in Chapter :ref:`control` with the instrumented bicycle.
+We also orginally had hoped to be able to vary the dynamics of the bicycle, but the reduced funding nixed that idea.
+It took some time into the project to really understand what we may be able to accomplish with that but it finally materialized into validating Ron's theoretic control model which is discussed in Chapter :ref:`control` with data collected via the instrumented bicycle.
 After our first experiments, over a year into the project timeline it became apparent that simple tasks with measured lateral perturbations would provide the best chance of us validating his model.
 Unfortunately, I had not thought a great deal about how to provide and measure these lateral perturbations but the manually exticed perturbations seemed to to trick.

 We ran a lot of preliminary system identifcation analyses on the first set of trial data, but it quickly became apparent that we had little understanding in